 Contact: Joanna Wilson, DNREC Public Affairs, 302-739-9902.

-DOVER (Aug.
-8, 2013) – Online volunteer registration is now open for the 27th annual Delaware Coastal Cleanup, to be held from 9 a.m. to noon on Saturday, Sept.
-21. Sponsored by the Delaware Department of Natural Resources and Environmental Control, the cleanup spans the First State’s 97-mile eastern coastline and includes river and ocean shorelines as well as wetland and watershed areas.
-This year, nearly 50 sites in New Castle, Kent and Sussex counties are targeted.
+DOVER (July 18, 2014) – Online volunteer registration is now open for the 28th annual Delaware Coastal Cleanup, to be held from 9 a.m. to noon on Saturday, Sept.
+20. Sponsored by the Delaware Department of Natural Resources and Environmental Control, the cleanup spans the First State’s 97-mile eastern coastline and includes river and ocean shorelines as well as wetland and watershed areas.
+This year, nearly 50 sites in New Castle, Kent and Sussex counties are targeted for volunteers to scour and make cleaner.

-Volunteers are strongly encouraged to pre-register on the DNREC website to ensure enough supplies are packed and provided for each site, including the 2013 Coastal Cleanup t-shirt, given in appreciation of volunteers’ efforts.
+Volunteers are strongly encouraged to pre-register on the DNREC website to ensure enough supplies are packed for each site.
 To pre-register, go to www.dnrec.delaware.gov/CoastalCleanup.
 Pre-registration will close on Monday, Sept.
 9 at close of business.
-On the day of the event, T-shirts will be distributed to volunteers while supplies last on a first-come, first-served basis.

 Delaware’s Cleanup is part of the Ocean Conservancy’s International Coastal Cleanup, the world’s largest annual clearing of trash from coastlines and lakes by volunteers.
 Hundreds of thousands of people all over the world help each year to rid the environment of marine debris and collect detailed information on the types and quantities of refuse they find.
 This information is recorded on data cards and forwarded to the Center for Marine Conservation, which compiles data for all of the cleanups held in the country and around the world.
 This information helps identify the source of the debris and focus efforts on eliminating or reducing it.